Community Services Block Grant

 The Community Services Block Grant (CSBG) provides federal funding for Community Action Agencies (CAAs) and other programs that seek to address poverty at the community level.
 Like other block grants, CSBG funds are allocated to the states and other jurisdictions (including tribes, the District of Columbia, the Commonwealth of Puerto Rico, and territories) through a formula, with less federal oversight and fewer federal requirements than categorical grants.
 The CSBG formula determines each jurisdiction's funding level based on poverty population; once disbursed, most of the money is passed by the states and other jurisdictions to CAAs and other designated organizations to be spent on employment, education, income management, housing, nutrition, emergency services, and health.

 History

 Congress authorized CSBG by the Omnibus Reconciliation Act of 1981, P.L.
 97-35.
 President Reagan had requested the consolidation of 85 existing anti-poverty grants into seven categorical grants; Congress agreed to consolidate 77 grants into nine.
 The nine new block grants were budgeted about 25% less than the programs they replaced (Conlan, qtd. in).

-The CSBG legislation was amended in 1998 by the Coates Human Services Reauthorization Act of 1998, P.L.
+The CSBG legislation was amended in 1998 by the Coats Human Services Reauthorization Act of 1998, P.L.
 105-285.